Azure/azure-cli-extensions/src/blueprint/README.md

 ```

-In the input directory, there should be a file named "blueprint.json" that has blueprint definition and parameters for artifacts.
-There should be a subdirectory named "artifacts" and it should contain files for artifact definition.
-Examples can be found [here]().
+In the input directory, there should be a file named "blueprint.json" with a blueprint definition and parameters for artifacts.
+There should be a subdirectory named "artifacts" and it should contain files for artifact definitions.
+Examples can be found [here](https://github.com/Azure/azure-cli-extensions/tree/master/src/blueprint/azext_blueprint/tests/latest/input/import_with_artifacts).

-The import command will overwrite defnitions for blueprint and artifacts if a blueprint with the same name already exists.
+The import command will overwrite defnitions for the blueprint and its artifacts if a blueprint with the same name already exists.

 ##### Create a Blueprint with Parameters